IllDepence/hyperpie/notes/annotation_guidelines.md

 # Annotation Guidelines

+### General

+* Data selection
+    * We annotate whole papers, while the “unit” of annotation (across which entity identifiers must be consistent, and which is used as model input later) is *one paragraph*.
+    * Due to preprocessing errors papers can include way too long/short text as “paragraphs”, these are skipped.
+    * Properly preprocessed paragraphs with nothing to annotate must still be “opened” once in the annotation view and saved.
+(This in combination with above skipping rule make the annotation UI work as a quality selection tool as well)

 ### Entity Types

 * A **research artifact** is a procedure or piece of data used by researchers.